-Canfor is a Canadian integrated forest products company based in Vancouver, British Columbia, involved primarily in the lumber and panels business, with production facilities in British Columbia, Alberta, Québec and the United States.
+Canfor is a Canadian integrated forest products Company based in Vancouver, British Columbia, involved primarily in the lumber business, with production facilities in British Columbia, Alberta, Québec and the United States.
 Canfor also has a 50.2% interest in the pulp and paper business owned by Canfor Pulp LP, a 50% interest in the panels business of Peace Valley OSB, and owns the Taylor pulp mill.
-The capacity and production figures set out in this Annual Information Form are presented as at December 31, 2010.
+The capacity and production figures set out in this Annual Information Form are presented as at December 31, 2011.

-As at December 31, 2010, Canfor employed approximately 3,370 persons in its wholly owned subsidiaries and approximately 1,320 in jointly owned operations for a total of approximately 4,690 employees.
-For a detailed breakdown of employees and related collective agreements, refer to segmented information below.
+As at December 31, 2011, Canfor employed approximately 3,410 persons in its wholly owned subsidiaries and approximately 1,320 in jointly owned operations for a total of approximately 4,730 employees.
+For a detailed breakdown of employees and related collective agreements, refer to segmented information, which starts from page 15.

-Softwood lumber production facilities are located in British Columbia, Alberta, Québec and the United States with annual production capacity (including idled operations) at December 31, 2010 of approximately 4.8 billion board feet of lumber, 270 million square feet of plywood (3/8 inch basis) and one billion square feet of OSB (3/8 inch basis), including the Company's 50% share of Peace Valley OSB production.
+Softwood lumber production facilities are located in British Columbia, Alberta, Québec and the United States with annual production capacity (including idled operations) at December 31, 2011 of approximately 4.8 billion board feet of lumber and 0.8 billion square feet of OSB (3/8 inch basis), including the Company's 50% share of Peace Valley OSB production.
 Canfor's products also include remanufactured and finger-jointed lumber, treated lumber, wood chips, wood pellets and logs.

-Canfor also holds a 50.2% interest in the pulp and paper business of Canfor Pulp LP with annual production capacity at December 31, 2010 of over one million tonnes of kraft pulp and 140,000 tonnes of kraft paper and a 100% interest in the Taylor pulp mill with an annual capacity of 210,000 tonnes of BCTMP.
+Canfor also holds a 50.2% interest in the pulp and paper business of Canfor Pulp LP with annual production capacity at December 31, 2011 of over one million tonnes of kraft pulp and 140,000 tonnes of kraft paper and a 100% interest in the Taylor pulp mill with an annual capacity of 210,000 tonnes of British Columbia Thermal Mechanical Pulp ("BCTMP").

-Canfor also holds approximately 15.7 million cubic metres of annual harvesting rights under its forest tenures and pulpwood agreements.
+Canfor also holds approximately 15.3 million cubic metres of annual harvesting rights under its forest tenures and pulpwood agreements.

-Canfor's products are exported primarily to the United States, Asia and Europe.
-Canfor maintains wood products sales offices in Vancouver, Canada, Myrtle Beach, South Carolina, Tokyo, Japan and Shanghai, China, and pulp sales offices in Vancouver, Canada, Brussels, Belgium, and Tokyo, Japan, and is represented by sales representatives serving various other markets around the world.
+Canfor's products are exported primarily to the United States and Asia as well as shipped domestically in Canada.
+Canfor maintains wood products sales offices in Vancouver, Canada, Myrtle Beach, United States, Tokyo, Japan and Shanghai, China, and pulp sales offices in Vancouver, Canada, Brussels, Belgium, and Tokyo, Japan, and is represented by sales representatives serving various other markets around the world.